glitchxxx0/dhrishti/motion_tracking/PROJECT_MANIFEST.md

     - Data augmentation techniques (e.g., random cropping, flipping, noise injection)
     - Data normalization and format conversion
 4. **Model Architecture (Google Colab):**
-    - Convolutional Neural Networks (CNNs) for object detection and pose estimation and depth estimation.
+    - Convolutional Neural Networks (CNNs) for object detection (or we can use existing object recognition models like yolo) and pose estimation and depth estimation.
     - Recurrent Neural Networks (RNNs) or Transformers for temporal modeling and tracking
     - Multi-task learning architectures for joint detection, pose estimation, and tracking
     - Integration with conventional motion capture data (if applicable)